Jhumpa Lahiri: Literary career

 In 2003, Lahiri published her first novel, The Namesake.
 The theme and plot of this story were influenced in part by a family story she heard growing up.
 Her father's cousin was involved in a train wreck and was only saved when the workers saw a beam of light reflected off a watch he was wearing.
 Similarly, the protagonist's father in The Namesake was saved after a train wreck because a rescuer's flashlight illuminated the fluttering white page of the father's book, written by Russian author Nikolai Gogol.
 The father and his wife emigrated to the United States as young adults.
 After this life-changing experience, he named his son Gogol and his daughter Sonali.
 Together the two children grow up in a culture with different mannerisms and customs that clash with what their parents have taught them.
 A film adaptation of The Namesake was released in March 2007, directed by Mira Nair and starring Kal Penn as Gogol and Bollywood stars Tabu and Irrfan Khan as his parents.
 Lahiri herself made a cameo as "Aunt Jhumpa".

 Lahiri's second collection of short stories, Unaccustomed Earth, was released on April 1, 2008.
 Upon its publication, Unaccustomed Earth achieved the rare distinction of debuting at number 1 on The New York Times best seller list.
 The New York Times Book Review editor Dwight Garner stated, "It's hard to remember the last genuinely serious, well-written work of fiction—particularly a book of stories—that leapt straight to No. 1; it's a powerful demonstration of Lahiri's newfound commercial clout."

+Lahiri in 2013 at the Palazzo San Sebastiano for the Festivaletteratura.

 In February 2010, she was appointed a member of the President's Committee on the Arts and Humanities, along with five others.